cypress-io/cypress-documentation/source/ja/guides/references/error-messages.md

 For a more thorough explanation of Cypress's Web Security model, {% url 'please read our dedicated guide to it' web-security %}.
 {% endnote %}

 This error means that your application navigated to a superdomain that Cypress was not bound to.
-Initially when you {% url `cy.visit()` visit %}, Cypress changes the browser's url to match the `url` passed to {% url `cy.visit()` visit %}.
+Initially when you {% url `cy.visit()` visit %}, Cypress changes the browser's URL to match the `url` passed to {% url `cy.visit()` visit %}.
 This enables Cypress to communicate with your application to bypasses all same-origin security policies among other things.

 When your application navigates to a superdomain outside of the current origin-policy, Cypress is unable to communicate with it, and thus fails.

 ### There are a few simple workarounds to these common situations:

 1. Don't click `<a>` links in your tests that navigate outside of your application.
 Likely this isn't worth testing anyway.
 You should ask yourself: *What's the point of clicking and going to another app?* Likely all you care about is that the `href` attribute matches what you expect.
-So simply make an assertion about that.
+So make an assertion about that.
 You can see more strategies on testing anchor links {% url 'in our Example Recipe' recipes#Tab-Handling-and-Links %}.

-2. You are testing a page that uses `Single sign-on (SSO)`.
+2. You are testing a page that uses Single sign-on (SSO).
 In this case your web server is likely redirecting you between superdomains, so you receive this error message.
 You can likely get around this redirect problem by using {% url `cy.request()` request %} to manually handle the session yourself.

 If you find yourself stuck and can't work around these issues you can just set this in your `cypress.json` file.
 But before doing so you should really understand and {% url 'read about the reasoning here' web-security %}.